-In Sybase Central, you can use a wizard to provide necessary information and then complete the code in a generic code editor.
-Sybase Central also provides procedure templates (located in the Procedures & Functions folder) that you can open and modify.
+In Sybase Central, you can use a wizard to provide necessary information.
+The Procedure Creation wizard also provides the option of using procedure templates.

 Alternatively, you use the CREATE PROCEDURE statement to create procedures.
 However, you must have RESOURCE authority.
 Where you enter the statement depends on which tool you use.